 If you have any corrections, comments or questions, please contact me by email.

-When I started out the books that I most referenced in the identification of the flora in this website were:
+When I started this website the books that I most referenced in the identification of the flora were:

 Some other interesting websites: